You're reading docs for Nextly Alpha. APIs may change between releases.

 });

-Nextly supports API key authentication via the Authorization: Bearer sk_live_... header.
-API keys are created and managed through the admin UI (Settings > API Keys).
+Nextly supports API keys via the Authorization: Bearer sk_... header (no X-API-Key header).
+Keys are created and managed in the admin UI at Settings -> API Keys.

 When a request includes a Bearer token, the auth middleware:

-1. Hashes the key with SHA-256 and looks it up in the database
+1. Hashes the key with SHA-256 and looks it up in the api_keys table.

-4. Resolves permissions based on the token type
+4. Resolves the effective permission set based on the token type and creator's roles.

 // Client-side usage